C4813/EVE-Agent-Finder/readme.txt

 7. Add `[eve_agent_finder]` to any page or post (recommended on a full-width page without a sidebar)

 == Changelog ==

+= 1.2.2 =
+* The eaf_char_token SSO session cookie is now registered via the WP Consent API (wp_add_cookie_info), compatible with CookieYes, Complianz, CookieHub, and any other GDPR plugin that supports the standard; no effect if the WP Consent API plugin is not installed

 = 1.2.1 =
 * The eaf_char_token SSO session cookie is now automatically registered with CookieYes (via the cookieyes_cookie_list filter) and Complianz (via the complianz_cookie_list filter), so it appears in cookie declarations as a Strictly Necessary / Functional cookie without requiring a manual entry or scanner run